Toughest Adult LEGO Sets to Build

 Tower Bridge (London's most iconic bridge) is an absolute beauty, which LEGO allows you to bring to life in the comfort of your space.
 LEGO Tower Bridge belongs to the Creator theme and is one of the toughest from this theme.
 The model shows the iconic Tower Bridge with different vehicles popular in London city, with a working drawbridge.

 The model contains 4295 pieces and is over 40 inches long, 17 inches high, so you better create some shelf space for it.
-Building the Tower Bridge won't be complete without the most popular vehicles in the city, which is why this set features a black London taxi, a green car, an iconic yellow truck, and a red double-decker bus.
+Building the Tower Bridge won't be complete without the most popular vehicles in the city, which is why this adult lego sets feature a black London taxi, a green car, an iconic yellow truck, and a red double-decker bus.

 Tower Bridge is one of the toughest LEGO sets to build.
 There are multiple layers and hanging bits to deal with and loads of incredibly similar bricks to differentiate.
 This makes a perfect LEGO builder game for your LEGO family and friends, and yourself.